 Mallaig to Glenfinnan: 26 miles, 40 minutes

-From Mallaig, take A830 to the Glenfinnan Aqueduct.
+From Mallaig, take A830 to the Glenfinnan Viaduct.
 Park in the very small car park (during peak visiting hours it can be nearly impossible to find a spot here!).
-A short walk uphill takes you to a viewpoint over the Glenfinnan Aqueduct.
+A short walk uphill takes you to a viewpoint over the Glenfinnan Viaduct.

 For Harry Potter fans, this is well worth it.
-The Glenfinnan Aqueduct was used in the filming of the Hogwart’s Express.
+The Glenfinnan Viaduct was used in the filming of the Hogwart’s Express.

 Now it is time to visit the gorgeous Glencoe Valley.
 This place blew us away!

-From the Glenfinnan Aqueduct, continue on to Fort William and then drive south on A82.
+From the Glenfinnan Viaduct, continue on to Fort William and then drive south on A82.

 For full details about what to see and do in Glencoe, do not miss this post: Postcards from Glencoe, Scotland